CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 #### NET.1.1.A36 Separation via VLAN with very high protection requirement

-For very high protection requirements, NO VLANs SHOULD BE used.
+With very high protection requirements, NO VLANs SHOULD BE used.

 4 Further Information
 ------------------------------